cjmyles/instant-react/README.md

 Routes are split into three different types:

-- Authenticated: Access is only granted if the user is _authenticated_, e.g user profile page.
+- `Authenticated`: Access is only granted if the user is _authenticated_, e.g Profile page.
-- Unathenticated: Access is only granted if the user is _unauthenticated_, e.g pricing page.
+- `Unathenticated`: Access is only granted if the user is _unauthenticated_, e.g About page.
-- Applied: Access is granted whether the user is _authenticated_ or _unauthenticated_, e.g. homepage.
+- `Applied`: Access is granted whether the user is _authenticated_ or _unauthenticated_, e.g. Homepage.

-Attempted access to an authenticated route by a user that isn't authenticated will result in the user being redirected to `/signin` and the attempted page URL will be appended as a `redirect` url parameter (once successfully signed in, the user will be redirected to that page).
+Attempted access to an `Authenticated` route by a user that isn't authenticated will result in the user being redirected to `/signin` and the attempted page URL will be appended as a `redirect` URL parameter (once successfully signed in, the user will be redirected to that page), e.g `http://localhost:3000/signin?redirect=profile`.

 You'll notice another, special, type of route too:

-- Core: If authentication has been enabled then this will act as an Authenticated route.
-If authentication has been disabled then this will act as an Unauthenticated route.
+- `Core`: If authentication has been enabled then this will act as an `Authenticated` route.
+If authentication has been disabled then this will act as an `Unauthenticated` route.
 This can be useful if you want hide or show all routes in one go without having to alter the `Routes.js` file.
 Authentication can be enabled or disabled by toggling the `app.useAuth` setting in `config`.

 Your application can implement any of these routes.

-Containers are imported asyncronously so that they are only loaded into memory when the revelant URL route is triggered.
+Containers are imported _asyncronously_ so that they are only loaded into memory when the revelant URL route is triggered.
 This prevents all of our containers being loaded at once unecessarily.

 A default 'catch all' route is also specified which displays the `PageNotFound` container.